bazelbuild/bazel/base_workspace/examples/go/README.md

 FAQ
 ---

 # Why does this not follow the external Go conventions?

 These rules were inspired on Google's internal Go rules, which work like this.
-They make more sense for Bazel, because directories in Bazel do not correspond to single rules.
+For Bazel, these make more sense, because directories in Bazel do not correspond to single targets.

 # Do I have to specify dependencies twice?